LinuxCommandLibrary

 copy

-Change the working directory of slurmdbd to the LogFile path or to /var/tmp
+Change working directory to LogFile path

 $ slurmdbd -s